Back to E-commerce Dictionary

 Examples of Global Trade Item Number (GTIN)

-• 1An EAN-13 barcode on a physical product package in a European supermarket, also used for its online listing.
+• 1A European supermarket uses an EAN-13 barcode on a physical product and its online store page.

 How WISEPIM Helps